bartzalewski/bartzalewski/README.md

 ### Hi there 👋

-I started coding in December 2018, and I am a self-taught developer.
-I have a passion for modern looking websites with a few animations.
-I love what I am doing, and I am highly motivated to collaborate with someone.
-If you are up into some projects, just let me know!
+I began my coding journey in December 2018 as a self-taught developer.
+My passion lies in crafting modern, visually appealing websites enhanced with subtle animations.
+I'm deeply committed to my work and always eager to collaborate on exciting projects.
+If you have an idea or project in mind, I'd love to hear from you!

 [![LinkedIn](https://img.shields.io/static/v1.svg?label=LinkedIn&message=@bartzalewski&logo=linkedin&style=flat&color=blue)](https://www.linkedin.com/in/bartzalewski/) ![visitors](https://visitor-badge.glitch.me/badge?page_id=bartzalewski.visitor-badge)